 Resource and Exploration Geology

 Metallic resources underpin modern society.
 Australia is endowed with world-class resources of many essential commodities, including diamonds, gold, iron ore, manganese, copper, lead, zinc, tin and silver.
-Using many local examples, this 'hands-on' course introduces students to the fundamental characteristics of metallic ore deposits.
-Emphasis is placed on understanding ore-forming processes in magmatic, hydrothermal and metamorphic environments, and on the use of ore-forming concepts as guides to mineral exploration.
-A voluntary, three-day field trip to examine some examples of NSW ore deposits complements the lecture-laboratory component, and allows students to interact with geoscience professionals in the mining and exploration industry.
+Using many local examples, this course introduces students to the fundamental characteristics of metallic ore deposits.
+Emphasis is placed on understanding ore-forming processes in magmatic, hydrothermal and metamorphic environments and developing simple quantitative mathematical models that can used as tools for explaining observed ore deposit characteristics and as predictive guides to mineral exploration.

 In order to participate in this course, students must complete a compulsory Workplace Health and Safety requirement.
 Students will receive full information on this compulsory course component in the course outline provided by the school.